Every form set up in Zuko has a unique tracking and completion code.

 In plain english, you’ll need to configure the firing of codes to look something like this:

-URL with confirmation message - fire completion tracking code for form.
+When the form is successfully submitted - fire completion tracking code for form.

 As long as you stick with this as guidance, it really is up to you how you fire the codes on your site, but below you can find some guidance on some different types of form setup.

-Tag managers - Zuko can be added to your site directly or via a tag management system.
+Zuko can be added to your site directly or via a tag management system.

 The Zuko activity tracking code needs to be loaded after the form itself has been loaded onto a page.
 Sometimes this will mean that using Pageview as a trigger in GTM or other tag management system will not work, since the Zuko code will fire before the form ‘exists’ on the page.
 Consider using on Window Loaded, DOM ready, or a Timer trigger.